embedded-sec/halucinator/README.md

 To give an idea how to use Halucinator an example is provided in `test/STM32/example`.

 #### Setup
 Note: This was done prior and the files are in the repo in `test/STM/example`.
+If you just want to run the example without building it just go to Running below.

 This procedure should be followed for other binaries.
 In list below after the colon (:) denotes the file/cmd .